maiyuzhe/Chinese-Idiom/README.md

 # Getting Started with Chinese Idiom Query and Collect

+### Database

+If you wish to use the Idiom collection feature, you may start the server that saves your selected idioms by running `npm run server`

 ### `npm install` and `npm start`

 `npm install` will install all needed dependencies